 After your PCC 8.12 update, open Practice Preferences to configure your practice’s Session Timeout settings for pocketPCC.
 You can choose from six different lengths, from 15 minutes to 4 hours long.

-Contact PCC Support to Add Additional Races, Ethnicities, and Languages for Your Patient Population
+Contact PCC Support to Add Additional Races and Ethnicities for Your Patient Population

 The PCC 8.12 update expands the list of races, ethnicities, and languages in your PCC EHR system to include the full CDC OMB lists.
 There are hundreds of available race, ethnicity, and language selections.

-All languages are available via a searchable menu, and you can contact your PCC Client Advocate to add additional races and ethnicities to your practice’s list.
+All languages are available via a searchable menu, and you can contact your PCC Client Advocate to add additional races and ethnicities to your practice’s pull-down lists.
 Your practice can add any item from the full CDC OMB lists, in accordance with Meaningful Use standards.

 What races, ethnicities, and languages are available in PCC EHR?
 Read Add Additional Races and Ethnicities to PCC EHR.